This file is part of pymarc. It is subject to the license terms in the

 from collections import defaultdict

-from typing import List, Optional, DefaultDict, NamedTuple, Iterator, Dict
+from typing import List, Optional, DefaultDict, NamedTuple, Iterator, Dict, Sequence

 from pymarc.constants import SUBFIELD_INDICATOR, END_OF_FIELD